oceans404/oceans404/README.md

   -  [Automate the execution of your smart contracts](https://github.com/oceans404/keepers-contracts) with Chainlink Keepers
   -  [How to decentralize hosting of your front-end React app - Deploy to Fleek](https://github.com/oceans404/fullstack-sockets-demo#deploy-your-frontend)

-## bw3 (before web3)
+## web2 work

 👻 Before web3, I was a software developer at Amazon, AWS, SONY, and a few startups - [linkedin](https://www.linkedin.com/in/stephorpilla/).
-I went full time in web3 in 2022 after realizing I was spending my nights and weekends in the crypto space and needed to follow my energy and passion.
+I went full time in web3 during covid after realizing I was spending most of my time exploring and building in the crypto space.